-It’s no secret that getting through airport security has become a lot more painful over the last decade.
-Not only do these new regulations affect how we pack our bags (liquids and laptops at the ready, people), but they’ve added hours to an already arduous and stressful process.
+There are few things that give us more polarizing feelings than traveling.
+While we love to see the world and experience new places, getting to the airport, to the gate, and on the plane on time before missing a flight causes so much anxiety.
+And, it’s no secret that getting through airport security has become a lot more painful over the last decade.
+Not only do these regulations affect how we pack our bags (liquids and laptops at the ready, people), but they’ve added long hours to an already arduous and stressful process.

 While all aim to help you move through the airport security process more seamlessly, each addresses a different leg of the journey.
-Choosing the right membership for you will depend on step of the process you’re willing to pay to skip and how much you’re willing to pay to do so.
-The three programs also vary widely in terms of availability, with TSA PreCheck operating at 200 airports around the country while CLEAR is only available at 25, for example.
+Choosing the right membership for you will depend on step of the process you’re willing to pay to skip or expedite and how much you’re willing to pay to do so.
+The three programs also vary widely in terms of availability, with TSA PreCheck operating at 200 airports around the country while CLEAR is available at airports, sports venues and car rental lines, for example.

 What is CLEAR?

 While CLEAR is not directed at getting you through security or customs more quickly, it is able to speed you past the initial ID check line that occurs before security.
-With CLEAR, you can skip what is usually a long line in favor of a special lane.
+With CLEAR, you expedited past the usually long line in favor of a special lane.
 There, security will review your boarding pass and scan your iris or fingerprint, which takes you onward to security in less than five minutes.

-CLEAR is popular because it allows you to skip to the front of even the TSA PreCheck line, which has become more crowded in recent years.
+CLEAR is popular because it allows you to move quickly and easily to the front of even the TSA PreCheck line, which has become more crowded in recent years.
 Members can also use CLEAR at participating sports stadiums.

 What does CLEAR cost?